 Configuring Automatic Production Monitoring

-If you are looking to add a new machine and configure it with Automatic Production Monitoring, click the Add Machine or Duplicate button.
+If you are looking to add a new machine and configure it with Automatic Production Monitoring.
+Learn how to add a machine to your account.

 Automatic Production Monitoring supports main and subprogram number fields, main and subprogram name fields, and program header fields.